-To help, we’ve prepared a cheat sheet of 16 essential .NET developer interview questions with background and sample answers, as well as a few other tips to assist in making your search more successful.
-And when you’re ready to make an offer, visit our salary center to learn the average starting pay for a .NET programmer in your area.
+To help you start interviewing candidates ASAP, we’ve prepared a cheat sheet of 16 essential .NET developer interview questions with background and sample answers, as well as a few other tips to assist in making your search more successful.
+And when you’re ready to make an offer, consult the Robert Half Salary Guide to learn the average starting pay for a .NET programmer in your area.
 You don’t want to lowball in this competitive hiring market.

 First, a word about these top .NET interview questions…